Cologuard is the only stool-DNA screening test for detecting colon cancer that is approved by the Food and Drug Administration (FDA).

 The target demographic for the Cologuard test is people who have an average risk and should be getting tested for colon cancer on a regular basis.

-If you’re at an increased risk for colon cancer because of your ethnicity or family history, speak with your doctor about beginning screening even earlier.
+If you’re at an increased risk for colon cancer because of your family history, any inherited mutations, ethnicity, or other known risk factors, talk with your doctor about beginning screening even earlier.

 After the lab evaluates your stool sample, Cologuard test results are sent to your doctor.
 Your doctor will go over the results with you and address any next steps for further testing if you need it.